-Before you can download and use a training plan, you must have a Garmin Connect account (Garmin Connect, page 59), and you must pair the Edge bike computer with a compatible phone.
+Before you can download and use a training plan, you must have a Garmin Connect account, and you must pair your Garmin[®] watch or bike computer with a compatible phone (Garmin Connect, page 56).

 - 1 From the Garmin Connect app, select •••.

-- 2 Select Training & Planning > Training Plans.
+- 2 Select Training & Planning > Garmin Coach Plans.

 - 3 Select and schedule a training plan.

 - 4 Follow the on-screen instructions.

 - 5 Review the training plan in your calendar.